jameswquinn/Vite-Preact-Template/Vite Preact Template - Build and Setup Documentation.md

 - `npm test`: Run the test suite
 - `npm run lint`: Lint the codebase
 - `npm run release`: Generate a new version and update the changelog
+- `npm run publish`: Build, test, lint, and publish to npm

 ## Project Structure